DimeZilla/standard_wp_drupal_vagrant/README.md

 ## Advanced Usage
 The command also supports a number of options:
 - `--php`  sets the php version that the vagrant box will install
+- `--network-type`  Set which type of network you want to use for the vagrant box.
+Forwarded and private are currently supported.
 - `--forward-guest-port`  sets which port on the box to foward to the host
 - `--forward-host-port`   sets which port on the host to view the guest port
 - `--apache-web-dir`    installs apache which a specific document root